akaari/radiant-paperclipped-extension/README.md

 Other changes

-* images moved to /public/admin/assets from /public/images/assets
+* images moved to /public/images/admin/assets from /public/images/assets
-* removed a random floating haml file under public
+* removed a random haml file laying around under public
+* Paperclip has been abstracted to the latest gem
+* working on 0.9.0, interface has been brought completely in line

+TODO

+* Investigate moving away from the bucket style interface

 ###Installation